xan1242/tagforcestring/README.md

 - Strings that have exact same content will be condensed into one and each subsequent one will have a repeated pointer of the first one - this was done as an optimization to reduce file size and works perfectly fine with the games

 - Strings' index references are hardcoded in the game code, so you cannot change them from here

+- In all modes except raw, the backslash `\` and square bracket `[` `]` characters are escaped with a backslash!
+The square brackets are reserved character to determine sections for each string, so they must be escaped!
+Likewise, the backslash is the escapee, so it also has to be escaped.

 ## TODO